chrisj42/webcheckers/docs/DesignDoc.md

 > coverage targets, why you selected those values, and how well your
 > code coverage met your targets.
 If there are any anomalies, discuss
 > those._
+So far our unit testing plan has focused on testing the if the game exists and if the player has logged in successfully.
+We plan to test the players moves next to the such as jumping and moving pieces.
+We have not yet done much code coverage yet due to problems that arrised when trying to use it.